I've Got You Under My Skin: Critical reception

 William Ruhlmann from AllMusic described the song as one of the most "radical reinterpretations" on Red Hot + Blue.
 David Browne from Entertainment Weekly felt the words have special urgency in Cherry's "stark, bass-line-propelled take" on "I’ve Got You Under My Skin", because the song begins with a rap about AIDS.
 Paul Lester from Melody Maker wrote that it's "pretty much unrecognisable from the original tinkly-suave piano nugget loved by pub singers and talent show chancers the world over."
 He explained, "Neneh's version starts with a rap, leads into a rubbery "White Lines" bass squiggle, before steel thwacks and programmed claps enclose the song in a glistening metal case.
 Not bad."
 Pan-European magazine Music & Media called it an "utterly brooding version of the old Cole Porter song, in a splendid production for the Jungle Brothers' Baby Afrika Bambaataa."

 Nick Robinson from Music Week stated, "With its dark atmosphere and subject matter, it's grim but effective."
 Gavin Martin from New Musical Express wrote, "Her provocative revision [...] not only reaffirms her status as the straightest, sharpest shooting soul sister on the block but matches sensitivity with invective in an elegant, mysterious refrain."
-Parry Gettelman from Orlando Sentinel found that the singer "eerily deconstructs "I've Got You Under My Skin" and injects it with a hip-hop safe-sex message."
+Parry Gettelman from the Orlando Sentinel found that the singer "eerily deconstructs "I've Got You Under My Skin" and injects it with a hip-hop safe-sex message."
 James Hunter from Rolling Stone remarked that the "genuine innovations" of Cherry set the tone of the album.
 Marc Andrews from Smash Hits felt the track "is the closest any of the artists here get to really putting the message across".
 Chris Norris from Spin complimented the singer-songwriter's "chillingly metaphorical" version of the jazz standard.